This site uses cookies. View our Cookie Policy to learn more about how and why.

 Come learn more about Chiidax and Flaherty, the northern fur seals living at the Seattle Aquarium.

-Be mesmerized by our new virtual reality experience!
-With state-of-the-art motion seats and VR dive goggles that provide a full 360° view, you’ll feel like you’re really below the surface, swimming alongside the threatened manta rays of Mozambique.
+Deepen your connection to marine animals in an exciting new way thanks to virtual reality technology!
+Using state-of-the-art motion seats and VR dive goggles that provide a full 360° view, you’ll feel like you’re really below the surface.
+Come marvel at the majesty of a pod of humpback whales near Tonga or swim alongside the threatened manta rays of Mozambique.

-Check ticket availability when you arrive for your aquarium visit!
-Space for these virtual reality experiences is limited to four people per session, with sessions offered every 15 minutes.
-Seats and goggles are fully cleaned between sessions.
+Check ticket availability when you arrive for your Aquarium visit!
+Tickets are available from the Guest Services counter at Pier 59's main entrance and in the VR Lounge.
+Space for these virtual reality experiences is limited, with sessions offered every 15 minutes.
+Seats and goggles are cleaned between sessions.

 Catastrophe by the Sea